stytchauth/stytch-react-example/README.md

 This app also implements an authorization page for Stytch Connected Apps, which hosts the IdentityProvider component (related guide in Stytch docs is [here](https://stytch.com/docs/guides/connected-apps/cli-app)).
 If you're just here to learn about Stytch with React, ignore `components/Authorize.js`.

+## New!
+Set up with a Coding Agent

+Agents!
+Goose, Cursor, Claude Code, Codex, etc. Please follow these steps.

+1. Make sure all dependencies are installed with `npm i`
+2. Ensure the Stytch MCP Server or Extension is installed.
+If not, prompt the user to add `npx mcp-remote@0.1.2 https://mcp.stytch.dev/sse` to the agent configuration.
+3. Use the `listProjects` tool to find the Project ID of an existing `CONSUMER` `TEST` project.
+If there are multiple projects, ask the user which one to use.
+4. Use the `updateConsumerSDKConfig` tool to ensure the SDK is enabled, and is authorized to run on `http://localhost:3000`.
+Make sure the Email Magic Links product is enabled and the SDK has permission to create new users.
+5. Use the `getAllRedirectURLs` and `createRedirectURLs` tools to ensure `http://localhost:3000/authenticate` is registered as a default callback for `LOGIN` and `SIGNUP` actions.
+6. Use the, use the `getAllPublicTokens` and/or `createPublicToken` tools to retrieve the public token for the project.
+Add it to `.env.local` as `REACT_APP_STYTCH_PUBLIC_TOKEN` using `echo ... >> .env.local`.
+7. Tell the developer to run `npm start`

 ## Set up

 Follow the steps below to get this application fully functional and running using your own Stytch credentials.